salesforce/refocus-bot-participants/README.md

 * 1.2.0  New bot data aggregating all the participant roles.
 * 1.2.1 Specify node version
 * 1.2.2 Removing single Participant BotData
+* 2.0.0 Large refactor of state, totally converted to new participant botData